Mission: Outpost

 _

-Our prayer and desire is to be an “outpost” for Christ’s Kingdom in Northwest Detroit.
+Our prayer and desire is to be an “Outpost” for Christ’s Kingdom in Northwest Detroit.
 Pushing back darkness and advancing the mission of the Gospel.

 Outlining the Mission

-Over the next 3 years our goal is to raise $375,000 to put towards new and augmented ministry efforts as well as purchasing a building to be a permanent home for our church in Northwest Detroit.
+Over the next 3 years our goal is to raise $225,000 to put towards new and augmented ministry efforts as well as stabilizing ourselves in our Kingdom outpost of Northwest Detroit.

 3 Main Objectives: